Menu

 Ruth Perry, a white woman with shoulder length brown hair, in a white shirt with blue patterns.

-Based in: London
+Based in: Yorkshire

 When did you join Natspec: January 2017